leowilkin/machinelearning/README.md

-# machinelearning
+# Machine Learning @ GitHub
-Using Teachable Machine
+Using Teachable Machine <i>by Google</i> to create a series of ML models that adapt to different webcam situations.